Welcome to

 Damien Steven Robert Mead.

-A continuing Anglican Bishop, Rector of St Augustine's Church, Painters Forstal, Kent, a Knight of the Order of St George,
+A continuing Anglican Bishop, Rector of St Augustine's Church, Painters Forstal, Kent, he was invested as a Knight of the Order of St George, in Rochester Cathedral, on 7th May 2022.

-Co-Founder and Chairman of the Independent fostering agency Credo Care Ltd, which specialises in the care of disabled children and you
+Co-Founder and Chairman of the Independent fostering agency Credo Care Fost

 Damien Steven Robert Mead.

-A continuing Anglican Bishop, Rector of St Augustine's Church, Painters Forstal, Kent, a Knight of the Order of St George,
+A continuing Anglican Bishop, Rector of St Augustine's Church, Painters Forstal, Kent, he was invested as a Knight of the Order of St George, in Rochester Cathedral, on 7th May 2022.

 On 15th November 2022 he was awarded the Cross of Merit by the Internationale Pestalozzi Gesellschaft (International Pestalozzi Society) in Switzerland for services to disabled children.